-If you’re still trying to figure out what the Danish mean when they talk about “hygge” – that cozy moment which gives you a feeling of wellness and happiness -, buckle up ’cause “ikigai” is already here!
+If you’re still trying to figure out what the Danish mean when they talk about “hygge” – that cozy moment that gives you a feeling of wellness and happiness, buckle up ’cause “ikigai” is already here!
 This Japanese philosophy wants you to be happy.
 It lets you find out what makes your life worthy for you to live in happiness.
-Ikigai can be translated as the “reason of being” – and that’s exactly what we’re going to try to figure out here – what’s that thing which can help you have a happy life.
+Ikigai can be translated as the “reason of being” – and that’s exactly what we’re going to try to figure out here – what’s that thing that can help you have a happy life.

 How Does Ikigai Work?